This will be a multi-center, prospective, randomized, single-blinded, placebo-controlled

 minutes after completion of trastuzumab infusion.
 The first vaccination will be given with

-the third dose of maintenance trastuzumab administered as monotherapy.
-Patients randomized
+the third dose of maintenance trastuzumab administered as monotherapy optimally, but may be

-to the GM-CSF alone arm will receive inoculations of GM-CSF (250 mcg) administered in an
+GM-CSF alone arm will receive inoculations of GM-CSF (250 mcg) administered in an identical

-identical manner to those receiving nelipepimut-S/GM-CSF.
-Patients will be blinded as to
+manner to those receiving nelipepimut-S/GM-CSF.
+Patients will be blinded as to whether they

 Upon completion of the primary vaccination/inoculation series, booster inoculations (same

-will occur 12 months 2 weeks after the initiation of trastuzumab maintenance therapy, with
+occur 6 months ± 2 weeks after the completion of the PVS, with subsequent boosters timed

-subsequent boosters timed every six months + 2 weeks.
-Boosters will therefore occur at the
+every six months + 2 weeks.
+Boosters will therefore occur at the following time points after

 Subjects will be followed for safety issues, immunologic response and clinical recurrence.

-inoculation as well as documentation of any adverse effects experienced.
-Immunologic
+as well as documentation of any adverse effects experienced.
+Immunologic response will be

 Inclusion criteria: